omarboukhris/GrammarParser/README.md

 parseinst.loadGrammar("data/grammar.grm", verbose=True)
 parsedDataStruct = parseinst.processSource("data/test.java") #any source code
 ```
-This can mainly be useful to setup a transcompiling framework
+This can mainly be useful to setup a transcompiling framework.

 ## Grammar's syntax